alexvasilikop/ChromGenomePlot/README.md

 ## Dependencies
 The tool requires installation of python 3.
-The following python libraries are required
+Installation of the following python libraries are required
 ```
-matplotlib.pyplot
-matplotlib.ticker
+matplotlib
 seaborn
 pandas
 ```